tomasnorre/crawler/Documentation/ExtCrawler/Configuration/PageTsconfigReference(txCrawlercrawlercfg)/Index.rst

              - Keyword “ **\_ENABLELANG** ”: Optional flag.
 If set only the records
                from the current language are fetched.

+             - Keyword “ **\_WHERE** ”: Optional flag.
+This can be use to e.g. if
+               you don't want hidden records to be crawled.

            - \- Default: Literal value

          **Examples:**